-DM should have clustered for a large period of time.
-Indeed, whatever it is, its behaviour is the same as the one of a collection of non-relativistic particles that are attracted to each other by their mutual gravitational field.
+DM should have clustered gravitationally for a large period of time.
+Indeed, whatever DM is, its behaviour is the same as the one of a collection of non-relativistic particles that are attracted to each other by their mutual gravitational field.
 This is necessary for the DM to generate the growth of the small perturbations of the CMB.
 Hence, DM can't be massless (or relativistic).
-Indeed, it needs to be cold (small typical velocities) to accumulate and grow in the galactic halos of galaxies Relativistic (hot) dark matter has a larger free-streaming length (the average distance traveled by a dark matter particle before it falls into a potential well).
+Indeed, it needs to be cold (small typical velocities) to accumulate and grow in the galactic halos of galaxies.
+Relativistic (hot) dark matter has a larger free-streaming length (the average distance traveled by a dark matter particle before it falls into a potential well).
 This leads to inconsistencies with observations.
 This is one of the reasons why neutrinos can not be all the DM.
 It is remarkable that if neutrinos were heavier, they would be a good candidate of DM.
-However, since they are much lighter, they are produced in the big bang with large kinetic energies, that do not cool down fast enough to make them viable as DM (Also, they are too weakly coupled to the SM to make all of the DM.
-We will come back to this when discussion the thermal production of DM).
+However, given their masses, they are produced in the Big Bang with large kinetic energies, that do not cool down fast enough to make them viable as candidates for 100% of the DM (Also, they are too weakly coupled to the SM to make all of the DM.
+We will come back to this when discussing the thermal production of DM).

 There is no reason to believe that DM was produced thermally, though thermal production in the early universe is one of the leading ways to generate DM.
-In this case, our requirement of DM to be cold simply means
+For thermally distributed DM, the species is cold when

-$$T \ll m{DM}$$ .
-(8)
+$$T \ll m{DM}.$$ (8)

-When this is satisfied, the species of mass m{DM} behaves as a cold gas of massive particles.
-Since T(t), the important thing is that this happens already the comic times where we have evidence of the presence of DM.
+When this is satisfied, the species of mass $m{DM}$ behaves as a cold gas of massive particles.
+Since T(t) in an expanding Universe (we'll describe this in the next chapter), the important thing is that the particle becomes cold at cosmic times where we have evidence of the presence of DM.
 From this kind of arguments, one can put a robust bound on the mass of any thermally produced DM candidate [14],